health-knowledge/Health-Research-Summaries/README.md

 # health-research-summaries
-A collaborative markdown repository featuring carefully curated excerpts, quotations, hypotheses, and theoretical concepts sourced directly from scientific literature on various health conditions
+A collaborative repository featuring curated excerpts, quotations, sourced directly from scientific literature for hypotheses, and treatments of various health conditions

 ## Acne hypotheses list
 Can be found [here](/acne/hypotheses)